 - Penalty for disqualification foul is two free throws and ball possession

-- Shooting fouls: When the basket is made, count the basket and shoot one free throw.
-Whether the free throw is made or missed, the defensive team gets possession.
-When the basket is missed, shoot one free throw.
-If the free throw is made, the defensive team gets possession.
-If the free throw is missed, the offensive team maintains possession.
+Shooting fouls: When the basket is made, count the basket and shoot one free throw.
+Whether the free throw is made the defensive team gets possession and passes out beyond the 3pt arc.
+When the basket is missed, the offensive team can rebound and continue back to the basket.

-- All technical fouls will result in two free throws and the shooting team will maintain possession.
+- Technical fouls will result in one free throw and the shooting team will maintain possession.
 Each technical foul will be counted as a team foul.

 - The referee will determine technical fouls.